backdrop-ops/backdropcms.org/www/modules/contrib/ip_blocking/README.md

-IP address blocking
+IP Address Blocking
 ===================

 Enables blocking of IP addresses.
 This module restores lost Drupal core functionality with some improvements.

 You can:

- - see when IP was blocked, who of users block this IP and reason for blocking (if specified);
+ - see when an IP was blocked, which user blocked the IP, and the reason for blocking (if specified);
- - set a 404 (Not Found) status code for visitors from blocked IP instead of default 403 (Access Denied);
+ - set a 404 (Not Found) status code for visitors from a blocked IP instead of the default 403 (Access Denied);
  - enable logging for access attempts from blocked IPs;
- - block or unblock IP from "Recent log messages" event pages (admin/reports/event/EVENT_NUMBER).
+ - block or unblock an IP from "Recent log messages" event pages (`admin/reports/event/EVENT_NUMBER`).

 New in version 1.x-1.0.5:

  - display number of blocked IPs on the "Status report" page;
  - integration with the new "Antiscan" module (https://backdropcms.org/project/antiscan) to automatically block IP addresses used by bad crawlers or vulnerability scanners.

+New in version 1.x-1.1.0:

+- integrate with [IP Address Manager](https://backdropcms.org/project/ip) to allow blocking of IPs when a user account is administratively cancelled.

 Installation
 ------------
-Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules
+Install this module using [the official Backdrop CMS instructions](https://backdropcms.org/guide/modules).

 Note: if the "Ban IP" module is installed, you need to uninstall it first to avoid confusion when using the same, but extended database table.

 Configuration and usage
 -----------------------

-Administration page is available via menu *Administration > Configuration > User accounts > IP address blocking* (admin/config/people/ip-blocking) and may be used for:
+The Administration page is available via the menu *Administration > Configuration > User accounts > IP address blocking* (`admin/config/people/ip-blocking`) and may be used to:

 - block an IP address:
     - enter a valid IP address (for example, 10.0.0.1);